Dry Skin Brush (optional)

 Alternate Hot & Cold Water

-Hot & Cold Hydrotherapy stimulates circulation and detoxification.
-You can build alternation counts, the amount of time you spend under hot and cold, and extremes in temperature.
+Hot & Cold Hydrotherapy stimulates blood and lymph circulation and consequently detoxification.
+You can build in alternation counts, the amount of time you spend under hot and cold, and extremes in temperature.
+Practice cold water exposure in a way that you enjoy—really, it gets easier and feels incredible once you get used to it!
 Of course, take it easy on yourself, especially if you’ve been sick!
 It’s soothing and invigorating to feel the comfort of cold water after hot, and vice versa.

 Add a dash of baking soda to minimize body odor in your quality oil, or dilute a few drops of apple cider vinegar, add a drop of essential oil if preferred, and use as a DIY minimalist deodorant.
 If you have access to magnesium oil, using it as a spray, with essential oils if preferred, is an easy way to effectively increase your magnesium intake and curb body odor.
 Play around with your options to find what works and feels best for you.
 If your body odor is particularly pungent, your smell may indicate health imbalances.
 Covering up a strong smell with the chemicals in commercial deodorants definitely won’t help those heath issues!